damponsah20/SATELLITE-AND-GAUGE-DATA-ANALYSIS/README.md

 # SATELLITE-AND-GAUGE-DATA-ANALYSIS
-This script provides insights into the comparison and analysis of a satellite data and gauge data
+This script provides insights into the comparison and analysis of two satellite dataset  and   gauge data